How To Do A Trademark Search? 5 Steps To Success

 Review Industry Sources And Trade Directories

-Reviewing industry sources and trade directories when conducting a trademark search is important.
+Reviewing industry sources and trade directories when conducting a trademark search is essential.
 These can help identify similar or identical trademarks already registered in the same class of goods or services as your own.

 Research online databases and websites such as Trademarkia, USPTO TESS Database, and WIPO Global Brand Database for relevant information.
 It would help if you also looked through published materials like magazines related to your product sector.